Decentralized and Privacy-Preserving Learning of Approximate Stackelberg Solutions in Energy Trading Games with Demand Response Aggregators: Introduction

-\emph{Contributions:} The contributions are threefold.
-First, a non-zero-sum, non-cooperative Stackelberg game formulation for the prosumer DR-aggregator game is proposed, which allows for bidirectional transactions (buying and selling energy to the market) and ensures that the total desired daily demand of each prosumer is met.
-Second, an online learning approach is provided to approximately solve this game by sampling and learning the prosumers' cumulative strategy, since this game does not admit an analytical solution \cite{kampezidou2021online}.
-A similar approach has been proposed before \cite{sinha2017evolutionary} with evolutionary algorithms but it has not been applied to the energy market and has not had the presented scalability (the solution complexity does not depend on the number of prosumers in the game).
-Third, bounds are provided to evaluate the quality of the approximate $\epsilon$-Stackelberg solution based on approximate and learning errors, something that similar approaches did not provide \cite{sinha2017evolutionary, mylvaganam2014approximate, sinha2017review}.
-The contributions are verified via experimental results from the CAISO market.
+\emph{Contributions:} First, a non-zero-sum, non-cooperative Stackelberg game for the prosumer DR-aggregator game is proposed, allowing bidirectional market transactions (buying and selling energy) and ensuring that the total desired daily prosumer demand is met.
+Second, a decentralized, privacy-preserving, scalable learning algorithm is proven and deployed with real-market data for market bidding.
+A similar, but not scalable approach has been proposed before for other applications \cite{sinha2017evolutionary} with evolutionary algorithms.
+Third, theoretical bounds on the approximate $\epsilon$-Stackelberg solution are proved given the approximation and learning errors, missing from other approaches \cite{sinha2017evolutionary, mylvaganam2014approximate, sinha2017review}.